Code-Institute-Submissions/Judy-B-Stained-Glass/README.md

 Footer was not sitting at the bottom of the page for those pages that were shorter than the viewport height.
 I researched into this on Stack Overflow and tried a couple of options however I was still having an issue that if I added padding to the top or bottom of an element the footer would jump up again by the amount of padding added.
 Eventually I found a solution that worked from [Kevin Powel’s You Tube video](https://www.youtube.com/watch?v=yc2olxLgKLk) – Stop a footer from floating up on a short page.

 On the contact form the submit button was causing an Error Code 501 page to appear.
-I researched this on Slack and discovered that for MS1 it is not necessary to include the action and method attributes in the form element, so I left these attributes empty.
+I researched this on Slack and discovered that for MS1 it is not necessary to include the action and method attributes in the form element, so I removed these attributes.

 ## Known Bugs